tackler-ng/tackler/tackler-cli/CRATES.md

 ## Project Status

+Tackler is reimplementation of 10 years old Scala based system, and it's the basis of all current development activities.

+Tackler is in
+[feature](https://tackler.fi/docs/tackler/latest/features/) parity
-Tackler is reimplementation of nearly 10 years old Scala based system, and it's in [feature](https://tackler.fi/docs/tackler/latest/features/) parity with and beyond of the old Scala code base.
-Tackler is using the same test and reference vectors as the tackler-mk1.
-This version is the basis of all future Tackler development.
+with and beyond of the old Scala code base.
+It's using the same set of test reference vectors as the original tackler-mk1.

-**NOTE: Tackler is tested with 472 [tracked test vectors](https://github.com/tackler-ng/tackler-t3db)**
+**NOTE: Tackler is tested with 488 [tracked test vectors](https://github.com/tackler-ng/tackler-t3db)**

 All Tackler CLI functionality is supported, including [Tackler Journal Format](https://tackler.fi/docs/tackler/latest/journal/format/),